Charlene Chen M.B.A. ’09

 In addition to courses like “International Business Development” and “Market-Based Approaches for Reducing Poverty,” Charlene notes her summer internship as seminal experiences.
 That internship took her on another path almost 7,400 miles away to Ghana.
 Charlene ended up living and working in social entrepreneurship roles in Africa for a decade.

-Before Haas, Charlene attended Duke University, majoring in psychology and computer science — a natural mix for someone interested in people and entrepreneurship — and worked as an IT consultant at Delotte.
+Before Haas, Charlene attended Duke University, majoring in psychology and computer science — a natural mix for someone interested in people and entrepreneurship — and worked as an IT consultant at Deloitte.
 After earning her M.B.A. at Cal, Charlene spent four years working for social enterprises in East Africa and then co-founded and served as chief operating officer of a cross-border payments company called BitPesa (now AZA Finance).
-She is a co-founder of Operations Nation, a global community of operations professionals.
-And in 2023, she will become the executive director of a foundation called Ezrah Charitable Trust.
+She is a co-founder of Operations Nation, a global community of operations professionals, and the executive director of a foundation called Ezrah Charitable Trust.

 It’s important to Charlene to give back to areas of campus that have allowed her to fulfill her interests in social entrepreneurship.
 Among several funds at Berkeley Haas that she supports is the Haas Social Impact Fund that provide grants to first-year, full-time M.B.A. students who accept summer internships in the social sector.
 Nonprofit, government, and social impact organizations usually don’t have much, if any, budget to hire M.B.A. interns, Charlene points out.